d2l-ai/d2l-en/chapter_installation/index.md

 To exit the environment, run `conda deactivate`.

-## GPU Support
+### GPU Support
 :label:`subsec_gpu`

-:begin_tab:`mxnet,pytorch`
+:begin_tab:`mxnet`
-By default, the deep learning framework is installed without GPU support to ensure that it will run on any computer (including most laptops).
+By default, MXnet is installed without GPU support to ensure that it will run on any computer (including most laptops).
+Part of this book requires or recommends running with GPU.
+If your computer has NVIDIA graphics cards and has installed [CUDA](https://developer.nvidia.com/cuda-downloads), then you should install a GPU-enabled version.
+If you have installed the CPU-only version, you may need to remove it first by running:
+:end_tab:

+:begin_tab:`pytorch`
+By default (if you use `pip install torch,torchvision`), PyTorch is installed with GPU support.
+But if you run what we say in CPU version, you will get the CPU-only version.
 Part of this book requires or recommends running with GPU.
 If your computer has NVIDIA graphics cards and has installed [CUDA](https://developer.nvidia.com/cuda-downloads), then you should install a GPU-enabled version.